 NASPA Region II has long been one of the largest regions (by membership) due to the number of colleges and universities located in the Middle-Atlantic United States.
 The leadership of Region II strives to recognize the excellent work being done within the region as well building talent at all levels by providing members with professional development and networking opportunities.
 Each year, Region II celebrates its community of student affairs professionals and students at the Region II Conference, held annually in June.
 We have several pages dedicated to the history of Region II in an attempt to help create a repository for members to see what we have done and what we still need to do.
 Feel free to peruse and let us know if we are missing something or there is something that you would like to see!

 NASPA Region II History (including past regional leaders and conferences)

 - Jeffrey S. Putman, NASPA Region II Historian

 View/Download a PDF of the NASPA Region II Strategic Plan 2018 - 2023

 Mission: To connect members of the regional student aﬀairs community in professional development eﬀorts that build competencies and creates networks to share the rewards and challenges of educating college students.

-- Ensure that senior-level student affairs leaders and faculty are aware of new, and on-going NASPA initiatives and programs.
+- Ensure student aﬀairs professionals throughout NASPA2 are aware of and beneﬁt from NASPA membership and engagement opportunities.